perticascatalin/HiddenDimensions/ProjectProposal.md

 #### Relation to Code Generation

-**Primary Idea**:
+Models that work well for this dataset could be extended to do some sort of programming through the following links.

+*Primary Idea*: **Question asking**

 - When writing code, programmers often ask questions about the state of the program and from the answers infer the next steps to take in order to accomplish their goal.
 - For instance, in the world of objects, we might ask which figures to swap such that a certain order relation is satisfied.

+*Secondary Idea*: **Tangible programming**

 - A more concrete example would be to group objects in a sequence such that similar colors are consecutive.
-- This would translate into asking a lot of questions similar to the ones showcased by the CLEVR dataset.
+- This would translate into asking a lot of questions similar to the ones showcased by the CLEVR dataset

+*Third Idea*: **Logical questions modeled through programming**

+- Does the first object have the same color as the second one?
+- More generally, does the object on position i have the same color as the object in position i + 1
+- Where is the first object to have red color?
+- Are there any objects colored with red at all?

+*Fourth Idea*: **Causal inference from answers to logical questions**

 ## References